Establishing the Georgia Colony

 Georgia Colony

 In the 1730s, England founded the last of its colonies in North America.
 The project was the brainchild of James Oglethorpe, a former British army officer.
-After Oglethorpe left the army, he devoted himself to helping the poor and debt-ridden people of London, whom he suggested settling in America.
+After Oglethorpe left the army, he devoted himself to helping London’s poor and debt-ridden people, whom he suggested settling in America.
 His choice of Georgia, named for the new King, was also motivated by the idea of creating a defensive buffer for South Carolina, an increasingly important colony with many potential enemies close by.
 These enemies included the Spanish in Florida, the French in Louisiana and along the Mississippi River, and these powers’ Indian allies throughout the region.

 Georgia Colonists

-The undertaking was very paternalistic, as the trustees did not trust the colonists to make their own laws.
+The undertaking was very paternalistic, as the trustees did not trust the colonists to make their laws.
 Therefore, they did not establish a representative assembly, although every other mainland colony had one.
 The trustees made all the laws for the colony.
 Second, the settlements were laid out in compact, confined, and concentrated townships.
-In part, this arrangement was instituted to enhance the colony’s defenses, but social control was another consideration.
+This arrangement was partially instituted to enhance the colony’s defenses, but social control was another consideration.
 Third, the trustees prohibited the import and manufacture of rum, for rum would lead to idleness.
 Finally, the trustees prohibited black slavery, for they believed that this ban would encourage the settlement of “English and Christian” people.

 James Edward Oglethorpe, Founder of Georgia

-James Oglethorpe
+James Oglethorpe.

 Also See: